OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 ## Releases and Deployments

-When a release is created for the project, the selected package versions are used to collect the work-item list and it is shown with the release details.
+When a release is created for the project, the work-items are collected from the selected package versions and displayed with the release details.

 ![Release work-items](release-work-items.png)